malcolmsailor/midani/docs/settings.md

             color will be assigned.
 Default is 16 colors drawn at random from matplotlib's `viridis` colorscheme.
 - **default_note_opacity**: int from 0 to 255.
 Specifies the opacity of any
-            note color that does not have an explicitly set opacity value.
+            note color that does not have an explicitly set opacity.
             (I.e., of any note color specified with a 3-tuple rather than a 4-tuple.)